What Do I Eat On A Keto Diet?

 Keeping Track of Your Macros on Keto

 As you can imagine, it’s not super easy to tally up how many grams of carbs, fats, and proteins you’re consuming if you’re not using some sort of tracking method.
 And it is helpful to track your macros on keto, for a few reasons:

 - You want to make sure you’re not consuming too many carbs, since this will kick you out of ketosis.

 - You also want to make sure you’re not consuming too much protein, because some evidence suggests that an excess can kick you out of ketosis as well.
-A standard daily intake goal to aim for is around 0.8 to 1.8 grams of protein per kilogram of body weight.
+A standard daily intake goal to aim for is around 0.8 to 1.2 grams of protein per lb of lean body mass.
 In other words, you don’t want to tip the scale towards too little nor too much protein—it’s important to get just enough to support health and fitness.

 - Lastly, you want to make sure you’re eating enough of those quality fats (avoid trans fat, partially hydrogenated fats, and vegetable oils).
 Because fat is so calorically dense (9 calories per gram compared to 4 calories per gram of both carbs and protein), it shouldn’t be too challenging to eat enough of them.
 But for those of us breaking the bonds of past misinformation which told us for decades that eating fat is bad for you, it may feel a little unusual to load up on the oils and animal products.

 With MacroFare, you can remove the guesswork and instead utilize a customized macro-tracking system to help you master your keto goals.
 Click here to get started!